ockam

 Troubleshoot:

-If you have problems with your enrollment then you can run ockam reset -y && ockam enroll to delete your local state and start again.
+If you have problems with your enrollment, please run ockam reset --yes && ockam enroll to delete your local state and start again.
+You can also reach out to us on Discord to ask for help https://discord.ockam.io.

 ockam space